irfansharif/recorder/README.md

 ---

-Users will typically want to embed a recorder into structs that oversee the sort of side-effect or I/O they'd like to capture and later playback from (as opposed to "doing the real thing" in tests).
+Users will typically want to embed a recorder into structs (think drivers) that oversee the sort of side-effect or I/O they'd like to capture and later playback from (as opposed to "doing the real thing" in tests).
 These side-effects can be arbitrary.
 If we're building a CLI that calls into the filesystem to filter for a set of files and writes out their contents to a zip file, the I/O could be the listing out for files, and the side-effects would include creating the zip file.

 I/O could also be calling into anything that sits outside some package boundary.
-The recorder, if embedded into the package, let's us:
+The recorder, if embedded into the package, lets us:
 - Record the set of outbound calls, and the relevant responses, while "doing the real thing"
 - Play back from an earlier recording, intercepting all outbound calls and effectively mocking out all dependencies the component has

 ### Example